My teaching philosophy consists of three overarching principles:

 Each student should feel that their private instruction leads them to noticeable progress over time.
 I was fortunate to study with some of the greatest teachers of the previous generation, and I am privileged to pass along that influence to the next crop of young musicians.

-I teach in three studio locations - San Jose/Saratoga, Hillsborough, and Rockridge (North Oakland) in addition to the San Francisco Conservatory Pre-College.
+I teach in two studio locations - San Jose/Saratoga and Rockridge (North Oakland), in addition to the San Francisco Conservatory Pre-College.
 If you are interested in more information, please contact me.